Monday, July 30, 2018

 Freezer Meals #18

-I had a lot of empty space in the freezer, so it was time to put together some freezer meals - it's been awhile.
-I went through my old recipes and picked out a few to do.
+I had a lot of empty space in the freezer, so it was time to put together some freezer meals.
 I bought the groceries on a Monday morning, worked all day, then came home after work to assemble them.
 Sounds like a lot of work at the end of the day but it went fast!

 I started by setting out all of the things I would need, along with my recipes.
 It helped to keep me organized.
 I loaded the dishwasher as I went along, so by the time I was finished I could wipe down the counters, store the bags, and be done!